 • You’re not fussed about room category

-For shoulder season and many low‑season trips, 3–4 months ahead is often the best balance of price, availability, and low stress.
+For shoulder season and many low‑season trips, booking 3–4 months ahead is often the best balance of price, availability, and low stress.

 Picture: Savour a grilled meat or seafood dish in a romantic seaside setting, with panoramic ocean views surrounding at Gordon's at Sandals Royal Bahamian